Transient Grating Spectrometer HARPIA-TG

 Coupled with CARBIDE or PHAROS laser with integrated optical parametric amplifier (I-OPA), the compact system is fully automated and computer-controlled via advanced measurement and analysis software.
 Thus, the user only needs to put the sample in the holder and start the measurement to obtain the diffusion coefficient in a matter of minutes.

-- Single-wavelength transient absorption
+- Single-wavelength absorption

 - Extendable to long-wave VIS/NIR.
 Contact sales@lightcon.com for details.